Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Introduction

 \paragraph{Fair division of contiguous blocks.} The online fair division model with the contiguity requirement concerned in our work is a strict extension of the fair division of contiguous blocks problem.
-In the offline setting, \cite{DBLP:journals/geb/BiloCFIMPVZ22, DBLP:journals/siamdm/OhPS21, igarashi2022cut} study the existence of contiguous EF1 allocations and \cite{DBLP:journals/dam/Suksompong19} focuses on the approximate versions of proportionality, envy-freeness, and equitability.
-More recently, \cite{DBLP:journals/corr/abs-2101-09794} designs an algorithm to compute a contiguous EQ1 allocation with the egalitarian welfare guarantee.
-Besides, the \textit{price of fairness} of contiguous allocations for both goods and chores are respectively established by \cite{DBLP:journals/dam/Suksompong19} and \cite{DBLP:journals/iandc/HohneS21}.
-More generally, \cite{DBLP:conf/ijcai/BouveretCEIP17, DBLP:journals/aamas/BouveretCL19} allow the connectivity relation among the items to form a graph that possesses some structures with the path a special case.
+In the offline setting, the existence of contiguous EF1 allocations is intensively studied \cite{DBLP:journals/geb/BiloCFIMPVZ22, DBLP:journals/siamdm/OhPS21, igarashi2022cut} and the approximate versions of proportionality, envy-freeness, and equitability are also considered \cite{DBLP:journals/dam/Suksompong19}.
+More recently, Misra et al. \cite{DBLP:journals/corr/abs-2101-09794} designs an algorithm to compute a contiguous EQ1 allocation with the egalitarian welfare guarantee.
+Besides, the \textit{price of fairness} of contiguous allocations for goods and chores are respectively established by Suksompong \cite{DBLP:journals/dam/Suksompong19} and Höhne et al. \cite{DBLP:journals/iandc/HohneS21}.
+More generally, the connectivity relation among items is allowed to form a graph that possesses some structures with a path being a special case \cite{DBLP:conf/ijcai/BouveretCEIP17, DBLP:journals/aamas/BouveretCL19}.